ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 All previous steps can be replaced by calling a single launch file for the Local SP:
 ```
-roslaunch sensing_and_perception local_robot.launch
+roslaunch sensing_and_perception local_robot_sim.launch
 ```
 This launch file starts the localization, local map updates and module for publishing Pose with Covariance.
-It does not start the simulator Stage because it will be started at RAN.
+The launch file that does not start the simulator Stage because it will be started at RAN is **local_robot.launch**.

 * To merge the local map updates into a global gridmap and topology, launch the maptogridmap:
 ```